The claimant’s details have been changed but this is indeed a true case

 The claim also involved the ruin of her holiday and the cost of that being reimbursed.
 The defendant’s solicitors never made an admission of liability but they did make without prejudice offers on the value of the claim.
 After a series of offers and counter-offers Miss A accepted the sum of £7,000 in full and final settlement of her claim.

-*Our client’s details have been changed but this is the true synopsis of the case.
-We acted for her under a no win, no fee agreement, commonly known as a conditional fee agreement, in respect of her personal injury claim and financial losses.
+We acted for Miss A under a no win, no fee agreement, commonly known as a conditional fee agreement, in respect of her personal injury claim and financial losses.

 We are able and willing to assist regarding accident claims arising out of claims potentially against hospitals and medical professionals, road traffic accident claims, tripping and slipping claims and claims arising out of accidents at work.